wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 #### Main components of the architecture
 1. `Wiagi`: The command executor and brain of the program.
-   - At program launch, it initializes components, like `WiagiLogger` and `Storage`, ensuring that the user data is loaded securely.
+   - At program launch, it initializes components, such as `WiagiLogger` and `Storage`, ensuring that the user data is loaded securely.
    - It will then repeatedly read in user commands with `Ui`, breaks it down with `Parser` and executes them accordingly with `Command`.